“Salvaging Falsified Instrumental Variable Models”, with Alexandre Poirier (this version: August 2019; first version: Dec 2018)

-“Partial Independence in Nonseparable Models“, with Alexandre Poirier (June 2016), Revision requested
+“Partial Independence in Nonseparable Models“, with Alexandre Poirier (June 2016); Portions of this paper appear in

 - Abstract: We analyze identification of nonseparable models under three kinds of exogeneity assumptions weaker than full statistical independence.
 The first is based on quantile independence.
 Selection on unobservables drives deviations from full independence.
 We show that such deviations based on quantile independence require non-monotonic and oscillatory propensity scores.
 Our second and third approaches are based on a distance-from-independence metric, using either a conditional cdf or a propensity score.
 Under all three approaches we obtain simple analytical characterizations of identified sets for various parameters of interest.
 We do this in three models: the exogenous regressor model of Matzkin (2003), the instrumental variable model of Chernozhukov and Hansen (2005), and the binary choice model with nonparametric latent utility of Matzkin (1992).

-“A Practical Guide to Compact Infinite Dimensional Parameter Spaces’‘, with Joachim Freyberger (May 2017) (Supplemental appendix; Previous version)
+“A Practical Guide to Compact Infinite Dimensional Parameter Spaces’‘, with Joachim Freyberger (Final draft, Supplemental appendix) (Previous version), Econometric Reviews

 Abstract: We gather and review general compactness results for many commonly used parameter spaces in nonparametric estimation, and we provide several new results.
 We consider three kinds of functions: (1) functions with bounded domains which satisfy standard norm bounds, (2) functions with bounded domains which do not satisfy standard norm bounds, and (3) functions with unbounded domains.
 In all three cases we provide two kinds of results, compact embedding and closedness, which together allow one to show that parameter spaces defined by a ||·||s- norm bound are compact under a norm ||·||c.
 We illustrate how these results are typically used in econometrics by considering two common settings: nonparametric mean regression and nonparametric instrumental variables estimation.